rbaumbach/SpikeyMcSpikerson/README.md

 # SpikeyMcSpikerson

 I'm tired of always web searching for junk I've done a million times.
+It would also be helpful to have a project available to perform experiments on in a clean isolated environment.

 Time to keep some sort of a record...